iamshm/Neovim-setup/README.md

 [tutorial link](https://www.youtube.com/watch?v=h6EceMac8eE)

 #### init.vim
-I have only used to organice my vim settings.
+I have only used to organise my vim settings.
 Basically refactored it.

 #### plug-config
 This directory has settings which were refactored from init.vim \